During this week tour by boat and bike you will discover the middle of the Netherlands with its fascinating river landscapes.

 Afterwards we cycle above all on the dikes of Rhine and Maas along dreamy dike villages overlooking the rivers and country.
 At the confluence of Waal and Maas you can find the medieval fortress Loevestein which we can visit.
 It belongs just like Gorinchem to the so-called triangle of fortified towns.

-Back to Gorinchem you have free time.
+Back to Gorinchem you have leisure time.

 Our afternoon biking tour brings us through the Dutch "Little Venice" along the "Reeuwijkse Lake route".

 Stroll in the evening through the narrow streets and the beautiful market square with its fabulous Gothic Town Hall, one of the oldest Gothic city halls in the Netherlands.
 Don't forget to admire the 123-metre long St. Janskerk (St. John's Church) with its world-famous stained-glass windows.

 Today we sail back to Alphen: Cruising on the Gouwe and Old Rhine rivers along the nice villages Waddinxveen and Boskoop we pass through 3 magnificent lifting bridges.